elliotholden/update-route53/README.md

 1. You need to give the instace you are running this script on permisison to update your Route53 hosted zones.
 You can do this after you have created the instance.
 Or duing the instance creation procces.
 2. First create a “resource record” in the “hosted zone” of your choice in Route53.
 This script only works with “A” records for now so create an “A” record with a domain name.
 Set the value (IP address) of the A record to something that will go nowhere like 0.0.0.0 (this will get updated when the script runs)
-2. You will need Python 3, AWS CLI installed so you need to run the following to install those:
+2. You will need Python 3, AWS CLI installed.
+	If you are using CentOS do the following:
-* yum install –y update
+	* sudo yum install –y update
-* yum install –y epel-release
+	* sudo yum install –y epel-release
-* yum install –y python36
+	* sudo yum install –y python36
-* yum install –y awscli
+	- sudo yum install –y awscli

+	If you are using Amaon Linux 2 do the following:
+   -  sudo yum update
+	*  sudo yum install python3

 3. Put the "update.py" and "template.json" files in a directory together (maybe /root/route53)

 4. Make sure "update.py" is executable then run the command.
     - the first argument to the command is the “hosted zone ID” and the second should be the domain name you are updating.